Projectionsz/worlds-documentation/docs/monetization/Monetization.md

 Every purchase should provide clear, meaningful value to players.
 Whether convenience, customization, or exclusive content, ensure players understand what they're receiving.

 ### Avoid Pay-to-Win
-Premium purchases should not provide competitive advantages over free players in skill-based activities.
-Focus on cosmetics, convenience, and optional content rather than gameplay advantages.
+Be mindful of Premium purchases which provide competitive advantages over free players in skill-based activities.
+Try to focus on cosmetics, convenience, and optional content rather than large gameplay advantages which make it mostly or completely unfair.

 ### Transparent Pricing
 Clearly communicate what players receive for their money.
 Avoid hidden costs or misleading bundle descriptions.

 ### Policy Compliance
-All monetization must adhere to Meta Horizon Worlds Content Guidelines and Creator Code of Conduct.
+All monetization must adhere to [Meta Horizon Worlds Content Guidelines](https://www.meta.com/help/quest/481214418021533/?srsltid=AfmBOoqQrfDPddzOKdAv1CrqeForJP7hdmgiwJmrFcVC9sNhP21DPMys) and Creator Code of Conduct.
 Violations can result in loss of monetization privileges and Creator Program membership.

 ## Implementation Guidelines